Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Topological equivalence

 This result will also describe the topological properties of $\fab$.
 For instance, if $a_{1} = 1$, then $\fab$ is a topological submersion.
 We shall prove that the converse holds, even in the case $a_{i} = 0$ for some, but not all, indices $i$.
 For this purpose, we must return to the holomorphic context.

 The well-known Zariski conjecture concerns the invariance of the multiplicity of holomorphic function germs under a homeomorphism of their zero sets.
 In \cite{le}, Lê Dung Trang proved that the Betti numbers of the associated Milnor fiber are preserved under homeomorphisms.
 On the other hand, A'Campo proved in \cite{camp} that regularity at a point implies that the homology of the fiber is trivial (see \cite{eyr} for details).
 Since regularity means multiplicity equals one, the conjecture holds in this case: \begin{Lem}[Theorem 11.3, \cite{eyr}] Let $f,g : (\co^{n},0) \longrightarrow (\co,0)$ be reduced germs of holomorphic functions.
 If $f$ and $g$ are topologically equivalent and the multiplicity $m_{f} = 1$, then $m_{g} = 1$.
-In other words, the multiplicity equals to one is preserved under homeomorphisms. \end{Lem} We obtain the following characterization of topological submersions. \begin{Prop} Let $a_{i} \ge 0$ for all $i$ and $a_{j} \ge 1$ for some $j$.
-Then the mixed function $\fab$ is topologically equivalent to a submersion from $\re^{2n}$ to $\re^{2}$ if and only if $a_{i} = 1$ for some $i$. \end{Prop} \begin{proof} Consider the topological normal form $\ga$ of $\fab$.
-In the case $a_{i} \ge 1$ for all $i$, the assertion is a consequence of Lemma \ref{l0}.
-If $a_{j} \ge 0$ for some subset of indices, we may suppose $\ga$ has the form $\sum_{i=1}^{k}\nm z_{i} \nm^{2b_{i}} + \sum_{i=k+1}^{n}z_{i}^{a_{i}}$, where $k < n$.
-Let us denote $h = \sum_{i=k+1}^{n}z_{i}^{a_{i}}$ and so
+In other words, the multiplicity is equal to one is preserved under homeomorphisms. \end{Lem} We obtain the following characterization of topological submersions. \begin{Prop} Let $a_{i} \ge 0$ for all $i$ and $a_{j} \ge 1$ for some $j$.
+Then the mixed function $\fab$ is topologically equivalent to a submersion $(\re^{2n},0) \longrightarrow (\re^{2},0)$ if and only if $a_{i} = 1$ for some $i$. \end{Prop} \begin{proof} Consider the topological normal forms of $\fab$.
+If $a_{i}=1$ for some $i$, then the Jacobian matrix of $\ga$ or $\fabt$ at $0$ contains a non-vanishing minor of order 2 associated with $z_{i}$ and thus it is a submersion.
+Conversely, in the case $a_{i} \ge 1$ for all $i$, the assertion is a consequence of Lemma \ref{l0}.
+If $a_{j} = 0$ for some subset of indices, we may suppose $\fabt = \sum_{i=1}^{k}\nm z_{i} \nm^{2b_{i}} + \sum_{i=k+1}^{n}z_{i}^{a_{i}}$, where $k < n$ and $a_{i} \ge 1$ for all $i = k+1, \dots, n$.
+In this case, since the function $\fabt$ restricted to the variables $z_{i}$ for $i \le k$ is real and singular at the origin for any coordinate system, the complex function $\sum_{i=k+1}^{n}z_{i}^{a_{i}}$ is a topological submersion.
+Therefore, the same lemma applies and we conclude that $a_{i} = 1$ for some $i=k+1, \dots, n$. \end{proof} We can state the following.